eureka84/spring-jpa-lab/README.md

 # spring-jpa-lab

-Some test on transactional behaviour with spring data JPA and multiple datasources
+Some tests on transactional behaviour with spring data JPA and multiple datasources